Nalinc/the-midnight-paper/papers/Surround-See:Enabling_Peripheral_Vision_on_Smartphones_during_Active_Use.md

   - Recognizing an Object in the Smartphone’s Environment
     - This was implemented using Local Binary Patterns (LBP) and a machine learning classifier.
     - Before the recognition process, they pre-processed the raw omni-directional image by un-wrapping it to a panoramic image using the method described in.
-    - Then they used LBP to describe the image using a unique feature vector(histogram of the microstructures).
+    - Then **they used LBP to describe the image using a unique feature vector**(histogram of the microstructures).
 LBP detects microstructures inside an image (e.g. lines, edges) and is orientation and luminance invariant.
     - The feature vector was used to train a machine learning classifier or to recognize a peripheral environment.
     - To train the classifier, they used Chang and Lin’s LIBSVM library using the Support Vector Machine (SVM).
 They used a RBF Kernel with parameters that gave the highest 5-fold cross-validation scores
   - Recognizing Peripheral Items
     - An object in the device’s environment is recognized using feature point matching using the ORB algorithm(Oriented FAST and Rotated BRIEF).
 ORB searches each input frame for a desired object using a reference image.
     - ORB suffers from orientatons related issues.
 Surround See fixes this by loading a list of reference images and their corresponding orientations in the begining, and using them to rotate the input frames during the recognition process.
   - Skin Detection
-    - Surround-See detects the user’s hand using a skin color model in YCbCr color space.
+    - Surround-See **detects the user’s hand using a skin color model in YCbCr color space**.
 A skin color pixel was detected if its Cr and Cb values fall into the ranges [140, 166] and [135, 180] respectively.
     - The user’s hand was detected by looking for blobs that are larger than a threshold size.
     - This is error prone when the background contains colors close to that of the user’s skin.
     - So they dynamically filtered out the background noise by removing the blobs that appeared in the same location for a certain fixed number of frames (e.g. 30 in Surround See).